cwcromwell/docs/GitTutorial.md

 d.
 Remember to push the green button that says "Create Pull Request"

-## 15. Your done.
+## 15. You're done.
 Time to celebrate.

 For more information on how to do this, see the GitHub documentation: https://help.github.com/articles/creating-a-pull-request-from-a-fork/